jakubfi/em400/wdreader/wdc/README.md

 Microcontroler configuration:

-* clocked by internal RC oscillator, 8MHz (no clock divider)
+* clocked by external crystal oscillator, 16MHz, no clock divider
 * JTAG disabled

 Where to connect ST-506 control port signals: